top of page

 Do Our Parents’ Relationships Shape How We Love?

 From early childhood, we begin to silently absorb the emotional climate around us.
-We don’t need to understand it to feel it.
-The way our parents spoke to each other, the silence between them, the tension, the affection—it all became a silent script we internalized.
+We do not need to understand it to feel it.
+The way our parents spoke to each other, the silence between them, the tension, the affection, all of it became a silent script we internalized.

-We don’t just witness relationships.
+We do not just witness relationships.
 We learn them.

 The Brain Doesn’t Forget What It Learns First

-And that adaptation often follows us into adulthood—shaping who we’re drawn to, how we handle conflict, and how safe or unsafe we feel being close to someone.
+And that adaptation often follows us into adulthood, shaping who we are drawn to, how we handle conflict, and how safe or unsafe we feel being close to someone.

 Avoidance Teaches Us to Crave Without Expecting

 When emotional needs go unmet during childhood, many people learn to shut down emotionally.
-That might look like independence on the surface, but beneath it is often a deep need for connection that doesn’t know how to express itself.
+That might look like independence on the surface, but beneath it is often a deep need for connection that does not know how to express itself.

 You might find yourself craving love but distrusting it.
 Wanting closeness but feeling overwhelmed by it.
-Choosing partners who are emotionally unavailable—not because it’s what you want, but because it’s what your nervous system recognizes.
+Choosing partners who are emotionally unavailable, not because it is what you want, but because it is what your nervous system recognizes as familiar.

 If You Didn’t See Love, You Might Not Know How to Receive It

-When love isn’t modeled at home, we may grow up unsure of what it looks or feels like.
+When love is not modeled at home, we may grow up unsure of what it looks or feels like.
 We might assume care has to be earned, affection has to be questioned, or that safety comes from control.
-And without realizing it, we often recreate what feels familiar—not what feels good.
+And without realizing it, we often recreate what feels familiar, not what feels good.

-True change starts with honest reflection.
-Give yourself the space to sit with these:
+True change begins with honest reflection.
+Give yourself the space to sit with these.

-These questions aren’t meant to place blame.
-They’re here to help you see.
-Because when you notice the pattern, you can finally understand it didn’t start with you—and it doesn’t have to continue through you.
+These questions are not here to place blame.
+They are here to help you see.
+Because when you notice the pattern, you can begin to understand that it did not start with you.
+And what did not start with you does not have to define you.

 A Thought to Carry Forward

-Next time you catch yourself in an emotional loop—whether it’s pulling away, clinging too tightly, or shutting down—pause and ask:
+Next time you catch yourself in an emotional loop, whether it is pulling away, clinging too tightly, or shutting down, pause and ask: is this me?
+Or is this something I learned in order to survive?

 bottom of page